Ideas to update your hallway for good Feng Shui

 If you want to encourage the riches of health, wealth and happiness into your home, ensure that the good energy isn’t wiped out by a sticky, dirty carpet.
 Your entrance hall needs to be clean and clear.
-Think of wooden or marble floors with luxury rugs for comfort, carpets which will not show the dirt but will feel warm and inviting.
+Think of wooden or marble floors with luxury rugs for comfort, carpets that will not show the dirt but will feel warm and inviting.
 From the moment you open your front door, you want your guests to be drawn in.

 In Feng Shui terms a crystal chandelier is a great light to hang in your hallway by the foot of your stairs to bounce energy around the hallway and up to the second level.
-Obviously, crystal chandeliers do not suit all homes so choose a light which will keep the hallway bright and inviting, not dark and dingy.
+Obviously, crystal chandeliers do not suit all homes so choose a light that will keep the hallway bright and inviting, not dark and dingy.
 I have a rock salt lamp on a table in my hallway which gives off a warm glow but when I open the door I put on the main lights which are glass and fill the hallway with light.

 Plants are a great way to not only add a splash of colour to a hallway but they are living and breathing so they add vital energy to your hallway too.
-Add leaves with a large round or heart-shaped leaves for the best energy.
-Don’t use spiky leaf plants or cacti as these are like poison arrows which kill good energy.
+Add leaves with large round or heart-shaped leaves for the best energy.
+Don’t use spiky leaf plants or cacti as these are like poison arrows that kill good energy.
 I recently added a Devil’s Ivy to my hallway which takes hardly any care and just keeps on growing, I love it!

 So there you are, a few ideas to update your hallway for good Feng Shui.
 Do you find these tips useful?
 What Feng Shui tips would you like to see more of?